The Benefits of Humour in Living with Chronic Illness

 Final thoughts

 Of course, everyone's experience with chronic illness is different, and what works for one person may not work for another.
 I love to laugh.
-And its no surprise that I have been attracted to a partner that feels the same way.
-Were always laughing.
+And it’s no surprise that I have been attracted to a partner that feels the same way.
+We’re always laughing.

 If you're looking for a way to cope with the challenges of living with a chronic illness, I encourage you to try incorporating a little bit of humour and lightheartedness into your life.